0A1L2E3X/A-Level-Computer-Science/README.md

 ### This is a simple note written on Obsidian.
-Solely for the purpose of studing GIT & share notes.
+Solely for the purpose of studing GIT & sharing notes.

 #note
 please contact me if you are interesting in